-If you selected Dynamic, you may need to enter the MAC address of the computer that was last connected directly to your modem.
-If you are currently using that computer, click Clone Your PC's MAC Address and then click Next to continue.
+If you selected Dynamic IP Address, you may need to enter the MAC address of the computer that was last connected directly to your modem.
+If you are currently using that computer, click Copy Your PC's MAC Address and then click Next to continue.

 The Host Name is optional but may be required by some ISPs.
-The default host name is the device name of the Router and may be changed.
+The default host name is "DIR-412".